albertesc/choost/packages/tabs/README.md

 #### Parameters

-- `tab` : Indicates the class of the DOM element that will have the click action. _(Required parameter)_
+- `tabClass`: Indicates the class of the DOM element that will have the click action.
-- `panel` : Indicates the class of the DOM element that will have the show action. _(Required parameter)_
+- `panelClass`: Indicates the class of the DOM element that will have the show action.

-**Important:** Remember add `aria-controls="tab1"` on a tab element corresponding to the id of the panel. the script uses this to add `.active` class in the correct panel.
+**Important:** add `aria-controls="tab1"` on a tab element corresponding to the id of the panel. the script uses this to add `.active` class in the correct panel.

 #### HTML Example